Stop the stigma: Addressing menopause in the workplace

 Recently, many workplaces have begun to foster conversations about taboo subjects such as mental health and burnout.
 But menopause, a life transition that affects millions of employees—many at senior leadership levels—remains highly stigmatized.
 Our survey of almost 2,900 full-time employees in eight countries who are either currently in menopause or recently finished experiencing it sheds light on how menopause stigma affects them and what companies can do to reduce it.1

 We found that seven out of ten respondents (72%) have hidden their menopausal symptoms at work at least once.
-This is despite the fact that nearly all menopausal respondents (97%) experience moderate to extremely severe symptoms.
+This is despite the fact that nearly all menopausal respondents (91%) experience at least one moderate to extremely severe symptom.

 Organizations that overlook the experiences of menopausal employees and don’t take steps to mitigate stigma risk losing talented employees.